 - For a better view of the small ships, here◊ is another image, which does not include the largest ships (it includes dreadnoughts, but not carriers, motherships, or titans).

 - 1944 : Battle of the Bulge gave us pretty realistic take of unit measurement, with infantry being so tiny and tanks are obviously on scale.
-However due to the Short Range Long Range Weapon and Shroud Of War rules being obeyed here, having your infantry team, M3 Scout, or even British Churcill, suddenly confront a Tiger Tank may induce Oh Crap and HSQ reactions.
+However due to the Short-Range Long-Range Weapon and Fog of War rules being obeyed here, having your infantry team, M3 Scout, or even British Churcill, suddenly confront a Tiger Tank may induce Oh, Crap and HSQ reactions.

 - While we may recognize it was not as perfectly made as other games, lots of Command & Conquer fans loved the considerable amount of realism EALA put in Tiberium Wars and Kane's Wrath, with well scale-sized units and infantry squads, add to this the excellent particle, light and texture effects and you may understand why it's along with Generals the best EA C&C and so many guys felt disappointed when they found Red Alert 3 and Command and Conquer 4 have gone back to cartoonish graphics and units awfully out of scale.

 - Homeworld and its sequels tried to keep unit sizes at a sane ratio, and the typical strike craft is so incredibly small compared to carriers or larger ships that you can actually imagine everything fitting together, or at least close together.
 It doesn't, however, deal with resources well: you can still fit all the necessary materials for those sixteen capital ships and four cruisers in the main base, even if you can't stuff the ships back in, afterwards.